athiththan11/Angular-Locus/README.md

 ### ng build

-use the following command to build your angular application for production ready environment
+Use the following command to build your angular application for production ready environment

 ```shell
 ng build
 ```

-## deploy
+## Deploy

-deploy to firebase hosting service using the following command (Use this command after initializing all necessary firebase configurations in your repo)
+Deploy to Firebase hosting service using the following command (Use this command after initializing all necessary firebase configurations in your repo)

 ```shell
 firebase deploy